pingidentity/terraform-provider-pingone/docs/data-sources/flow_policy.md

 Read-Only:

 - `id` (String) A string that specifies the ID of the DaVinci application to which the flow policy is assigned.
-- `name` (String) A string that specifies the ID of the DaVinci application to which the flow policy is assigned.
+- `name` (String) A string that specifies the name of the DaVinci application to which the flow policy is assigned.

 <a id="nestedblock--trigger"></a>